istio/istio.io/content/en/docs/ops/configuration/mesh/configuration-scoping/index.md

 ### What happens if I connect to a service outside of my scope?

-When connecting to a service that has been excluded through one of the scoping mechanisms, they data plane will not know anything about the destination, so it will be treated as [Unmatched traffic](/docs/ops/configuration/traffic-management/traffic-routing/#unmatched-traffic).
+When connecting to a service that has been excluded through one of the scoping mechanisms, the data plane will not know anything about the destination, so it will be treated as [Unmatched traffic](/docs/ops/configuration/traffic-management/traffic-routing/#unmatched-traffic).

 ### What about Gateways?